 - I. CALL TO ORDER - II.
 PLEDGE OF ALLEGIANCE - III.
-PROCEDURE FOR TELECONFERENCE MEETING ATTENDANCE UNDER AB 2449, California Government Code Section 54953(f) - A. Just Cause - B. Action on Emergency Circumstance Requests - C. Statement of Persons Present at AB 2449 Teleconference Locations
+PROCEDURE FOR TELECONFERENCE MEETING ATTENDANCE UNDER AB 2449, California Government Code Section 54953(f) - A. Just Cause - B. Action on Emergency Circumstance Requests - C. Statement of Persons Present at AB 2449 Teleconference Locations - IV.
+APPROVAL OF MINUTES - A. Approval of the Minutes of the Regular Meeting of April 9, 2025

-- IV.
-ELECTION OF OFFICERS (Election of Chair and Vice Chair) - V. APPROVAL OF MINUTES - A. Approval of the Minutes of the Regular Meeting on July 11, 2024 - VI.
-PUBLIC COMMENT
+V. PUBLIC COMMENT

-(Members of the public may address the Committee and Boards orally and in writing.
+(Members of the public may address the Committee orally and in writing.
 To provide Public Comment, you should visit https://LACERA.com/leadership/board-meetings and complete the request form.

 If you select oral comment, we will contact you via email with information and instructions as to how to access the meeting as a speaker.
-You will have up to 3 minutes to address the Committee and Boards.
+You will have up to 3 minutes to address the Committee.
 Oral comment requests will be accepted up to the close of the Public Comment item on the agenda.